perbone/jejdbc/README.md

 jejdbc
 ======

+> WIP (heavily updated so you can expect constants changes - no commitment with feature freezing at this moment)

 A JDBC 4.1 compliant driver for Berkeley DB Java Edition

 ## Features

-* Read-Write from local database
+* Read-Write from/to local database (standalone environment)
-* Read-Write from local master database
+* Read-Write from/to local master database (HA environment)
-* Read-Only from local slave database
+* Read-Only from local replica database (HA environment)
-* Write-Forwarding to remote master database
+* Write-Forwarding to remote master database (HA environment)
-* Server mode for local database
+* Server mode for local database (standalone environment)
-* Server mode for replicated database
+* Server mode for local master/replica database (HA environment)
-* Client mode for remote database (can be local or replicated)
+* Client mode for remote database (standalone/HA environment)
-* Proxy mode for remote database (can be local or replicated)
+* Proxy mode for remote database (standalone/HA environment)

 ## Issues and Support